Which tips help students with academic tutorials?

 In academic tutorials, students should be able to articulate concisely what they have done and why to bring their tutor up-to-speed.
 This is not because your tutor doesn’t care about your work, but simply because they will likely have a great number of students to deal with at one time.
 Reminding your tutor of your progress, of what guidance they have previously offered, and of what you have done to make improvements is an effective way to ensure success and progress in a short tutorial.

 Successful note-taking skills are not only useful during your lectures and seminars or when reading but also in other academic settings.
 It’s always a good idea, for example, to take notes during an academic tutorial too as these meetings can move along quite quickly, meaning that it may not be easy for students to later remember everything that was discussed.

 Finally, it’s likely that tutors will have scheduled tutorials at a time that will be most useful for the development of their students’ assignments.
 It’s therefore important that students promptly reflect on what was discussed and act on the advice that’s been provided.
 To do this successfully may require looking back over previous feedback that the teacher has provided and/or conducting additional research on the identified areas of language proficiency or topic knowledge that may need improving.

-Well done for reaching the end of this first lesson in our short course on one-to-one tutorials.
-You can review the information here by completing our Lesson 1 Worksheet, moving on to Lesson 2 to compare how academic tutorials differ to the more pastoral focus of personal tutorials.
+Well done for reaching the end of this first chapter in our short reader on one-to-one tutorials.
+You can review the information here by completing our Chapter 1 Worksheet, moving on to Chapter 2 to compare how academic tutorials differ to the more pastoral focus of personal tutorials.